Climate and Average Weather Year Round in Alicante Spain

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.8 months, from July 5 to September 28, with an average temperature above 74°F. The day of the year with the warmest water is August 14, with an average temperature of 79°F.
+The time of year with warmer water lasts for 2.8 months, from July 5 to September 28, with an average temperature above 74°F. The month of the year in Alicante with the warmest water is August, with an average temperature of 78°F.

-The time of year with cooler water lasts for 4.5 months, from December 12 to April 27, with an average temperature below 61°F. The day of the year with the coolest water is February 22, with an average temperature of 57°F.
+The time of year with cooler water lasts for 4.5 months, from December 12 to April 27, with an average temperature below 61°F. The month of the year in Alicante with the coolest water is February, with an average temperature of 57°F.

 To characterize how pleasant the weather is in Alicante throughout the year, we compute two travel scores.